mattholamieux/matts_kinesis/README.md

 # Quick start

-The kinesis script uses the metaphor of the sun, its rays and photons for its interface.
+The interface uses the metaphor of the sun, its rays and photons.
 The script provides two suns that can operate in different modes.

 By default: